fmerg/pymerkle/USAGE.md

 A typical session:

-Let a _monitor_ (, a client observing the Merkle-tree's gradual development with knowledge of the underlying hashing machinery `h`) have knowledge of the tree's state at some moment.
+Let a _monitor_ (a client observing the Merkle-tree's gradual development with knowledge of the underlying hashing machinery `h`) have knowledge of the tree's state at some moment.
 That is, the monitor records the tree's root-hash and length (number of leaves) at some point of history.
 At a later